Docutils | Overview | About | Users | Reference | Developers

 will refer to the "substitution and hyperlink reference" target.

-All measures consist of a positive floating point number in standard (non-scientific) notation and a unit, possibly separated by one or more spaces.
+Measures consist of a positive floating point number in standard (non-scientific) notation and an optional unit, possibly separated by one or more spaces.

 Length Units